COVID-19, prostate cancer and some FAQ’s

 Another very helpful source of information is the following leaflet produced by the Scottish Government: COVID-19 (Coronavirus) and Cancer: Information if you are a patient or carer

-Shielding – what is it, why is it essential and the recent change to this guidance
+Shielding – what is it, why is it essential and more information

 For those people who are at very high risk of severe illness additional protection measures are advised which involves minimising all interaction between them and others (called shielding).
-Please read on for more details on the recent change to guidance on shielding
+Please read our leaflet for more information on shielding here.

 More information on shielding is available on the NHS Inform website here.